danielbentes/uim-protocol/README.md

 - **DNS TXT Records and agents.json Files**: Innovative methods for endpoint discovery, allowing AI agents to find and authenticate API endpoints using familiar internet protocols.

 - **Integration with Open Digital Rights Language (ODRL)**: Provides a structured approach to managing permissions, prohibitions, and obligations, ensuring clear and enforceable rules between AI agents and web services.

+- **UIM Licensing Scheme**: An alternative method to the ODRL (Open Digital Rights Language) policy for defining the permissions, conditions, and prohibitions for data returned by web services.
+It specifies the license under which the data returned by intents can be used according to the [UIM Licensing Scheme](uim-licensing-scheme.md).

 ## Table of Contents